Roza Baglanova: Becoming an international artist

 In 1949, Baglanova won the World Festival of Youth and Students in Budapest, which made her known internationally.

 Maya Plisetskaya in her interview states:

 ‘...The citizens of Budapest did not know the song “Ah, Samara - gorodok” before that competition.
 But after the festival, they did not only accept the song but began to love listening to it.
 And this is the proof of the real singer...
 Before that year we did not know much about your country.
 Because of the war, there were not as many festivals and concerts in Almaty as nowadays.
 And we got introduced to Kazakhstan thanks to Roza.’

 After the Festival, Baglanova and other competitors gave a concert on Margaret Island.
 There Plisetskaya danced “The Swan” of Saint-Saёns and Baglanova concluded the concert.

 Right after the Festival, Baglanova and other winners of the contest had concerts in the countries of Europe such as Germany, Czechoslovakia, Austria, and Poland.
 When she was back in Kazakhstan, she continued her work as a singer and performed in 54 countries in more than 30 languages.
 She always started her performance with Kazakh songs and ended with, mostly, folk songs of the local nation.

 Baglanova herself says about one of her performances abroad: ‘In 1957, I performed in the stage of the USA.
 There was a huge feast for the singers of the Soviet Union.
 When I entered the event with my national dress about 100 musicians started to play “Ah, Samara - gorodok”.
 I started the song right away and sang it in three languages: Russian, English, and French.
 The public was amazed, and applauded with compliments.

 Baglanova visited many countries with state delegations.
 She was in India twice with the delegation of N. Khrushchev.
 The prime minister of India Jawaharlal Nehru himself gave a bouquet to the singer after her performance of the favourite song of Nehru's mother “You took my heart” in Hindi.
-On this visit, Roza also visited the house of Indira Gandy twice and got to know her personally.
+On this visit, Roza also visited the house of Indira Gandhi twice and got to know her personally.